FlooferLand/Animatronic-Runtime/README.md

 This project will let you create and animate shows without investing hundreds of dollars making a real animatronic, as well as letting you animate real world animatronics by exporting a selection of shows to an Arduino-compatible board.

 ### `⚠️ This project is in VERY early development ⚠️`
-View the [socials](#Social) section if you want to get news about development or further info about this project
+View the [social](#Social) section if you want to get news about development or further info about this project

 ## Planned features
 - Create and watch shows